Tokariew/website/content/about.md

 In the past I had some fun designing number system for fantasy systems, writing short fictional biographies, designing own fountain pens, writing tools for p2m, modifying themes for vbulletin forums, moderating forums…

 ## Contact me
-Easiest way to talk to me will be with xmpp: tokariew ⓐⓣ jix.im
+Easiest way to talk to me will be with email: tokariew ⓐⓣ tokariew.xyz

 [^1]: https://www.tomenet.eu/